anthonyhamilton123/tonezbonez123/README.md

-- 👋 Hi, I’m @tonezbonez123
+- 👋 Hi, I’m Anthony Hamilton
-- 👀 I’m interested in art and working on DEI issues within coding.
+- 👀 I’m interested in art and experimental websites within coding.
-- 🌱 I’m currently learning Fullstack web development and Python.
+- 🌱 I’m currently learning Fullstack web development.
 - 💞️ I’m looking to collaborate on beginner open-source projects and creative projects.
-- 📫 How to reach me anthonyhamilton.art or anthonynhamilton at gmail.com
+- 📫 How to reach me anthonyhamilton.info or anthonynhamilton at gmail.com

 <!---
 tonezbonez123/tonezbonez123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.